tomblind/unity-async-routines/README.md

 Notable Features Include
 - A manager component that can run routines and ensure they are stopped when the GameObject is destroyed
 - Hierarchical support to allow awaiting collections of routines (WaitForAll/WaitForAny)
+- Built-in support for passing AsyncOperations and CustomYieldInstructions to await
 - Utilizes a custom async task builder and extensive pooling to keep routines efficient and reduce garbage

 ## Basic Usage